Skip to Content

 ● Step 1: Remove the old throttle cable:

-Turn off your lawnmower and take off the old throttle cable by removing the cable casing with a pair of needle-nose pliers.
-Free the throttle cable from the throttle arm by opening the unit and pull and removing the lock screws on the handle.
+Turn off your lawnmower and remove the old throttle cable by eliminating the cable casing with needle-nose pliers.
+Free the throttle cable from the throttle arm by opening the unit and pulling and removing the lock screws on the handle.
 Pull out the freed throttle cable.

-● Step 2: Place new cable on the handle:
+● Step 2: Place the new cable on the handle:

 ● Step 3: Connect the new cable:

-Calculate the size of the cable and give it an extra inch for allowances.
-The allowance will also make the cable a little loose, allowing the handles to be folded down.
+Calculate the cable size and give it an extra inch for allowances.
+The allowance will also make the cable a little loose, allowing the handles to be folded.

 Slip the new cable through the housing and fasten it to the throttle handle.
 The cable should be tight enough for you to have the throttle down.
 Tighten the lock screw and reinstall the housing.